NP95/cc/README.md

 ## Discussion

 Cache coherency protocols are fundamental to multiprocessor system-on-chips.
-Their implmentation is complicated by the following
+Their implementation is complicated by the following
 aspects:

 * The state space of a coherency model is very large and there are